Audience gazing at the dome of the UWM Planetarium

 The Planetarium Today

-Jean Creighton in the UWM Planetarium theater
+Jean Creighton in the Planetarium wearing SOFIA NASA Airborne Astronomer jacket

-Dr. Jean Creighton became director of the UWM Planetarium in 2007 with the dream of heightening its visibility by offering astronomical programs to the general public and to private groups such as scout and school groups.
+Dr. Jean Creighton became director of the UWM Planetarium in 2007 with the dream of heightening its visibility by offering astronomical programs to the general public and private groups such as scout and school groups.
 Under her directorship, interest and attendance at the Planetarium has skyrocketed, giving children and adults alike the opportunity to share in her enthusiasm and love for astronomy!

 Watch Our Welcome Video